esmf-org/esmf-org.github.io/_pages/platforms_8_4_0.md

 systems, not by any specific limitation within ESMF.
 The ESMF build system provides many more combinations, but these have not been rigorously tested for this ESMF release.
-The [8.4.0 User's Guide](https://earthsystemmodeling.org/docs/release/ESMF_8_4_0/ESMF_usrdoc) contains a complete list of possible configurations.
+The [8.4.0 User's Guide](https://earthsystemmodeling.org/docs/release/ESMF_8_4_0/ESMF_usrdoc) contains a complete list of possible configurations under the "Supported Platforms" section.

 **How to read the table**